The Department for Education (DfE) is funding a 3-year programme to improve pupil behaviour. You can link to the DfE page here.

 To be a partner MAT you should have at least one secondary school within your trust rated ‘requires improvement’ by Ofsted.

 Partner schools will need to allocate around 20 to 30 days of engagement to the programme.
-This can be spread out among school staff including senior leaders.
+This can be spread out amongst school staff, including senior leaders.

 Lead and partner schools on the programme will be expected to work with each other for one year, but schools may be able to work together for 2 years if it is required after completion of the first year.